psf/pyperf/doc/system.rst

   by Victor Stinner, September 2016

-If ``nohz_full`` kernel option is used, the CPU frequency must be fixed, otherwise the CPU frequency will be instable.
+If ``nohz_full`` kernel option is used, the CPU frequency must be fixed, otherwise the CPU frequency will be unstable.
 See `Bug 1378529: intel_pstate driver doesn't support NOHZ_FULL
 <https://bugzilla.redhat.com/show_bug.cgi?id=1378529>`_.